-24 hours in the life and death of a besieged New York City
+A city under siege: 24 hours in the fight to save New York

 Before the pandemic swept in, America’s biggest, loudest city often lived up to its own hype.
 Then the coronavirus all but shut it down, claiming lives from the Bronx to the Battery and beyond.
 Now the hush, whether at midnight or midday, is broken mostly by the wail of ambulances.
 Streets long ago rumored to be paved with gold are littered with disposable medical gloves.

 Over 24 hours, a taxi driver will cruise those desolate streets, searching for the few workers who need to keep moving.
-A bodega owner will make a promise to customer he hopes he’ll never have to keep.
+A bodega owner will make a promise to a customer he hopes he’ll never have to keep.
 An emergency room doctor and a paramedic will labor to hold down a death toll that on this day threatens to surpass the number killed at the World Trade Center on 9/11.

 For them and 8.5 million others, today will be nothing like just another Monday.
 Because long before the sun has risen, the clock has already begun counting down the latest, most punishing round in the fight for New York.